KentStateWeb/rwd/_posts/2016-08-19-welcome-to-rwd.md

 1. [HTML and CSS: Design and Build Websites by Jon Duckett](http://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189), November 2011, Wiley. ($16.68 on Amazon)
 2. [Responsive Web Design by Ethan Marcotte](http://abookapart.com/products/responsive-web-design), Second Edition, December 2014, A Book Apart. ($9.00/Ebook or $18.00/Paperback)

-If you're eager to get started, you can start exploring articles posted on the class website, or visit some of these resources that we'll be using later on.
+If you're eager to get started learning, you can start exploring articles posted on the [class website](http://www.rwdkent.com), or visit some of these resources that we'll be using later on.
 There's no up front knowledge needed prior to class.

 * [CodePen](http://www.codepen.io)
 * [Lynda Video Tutorials](http://www.lynda.com)